Ordering your custom cut beef (whole, half and quarter sizes)

 You say you dry-aged your beef for 14 to 21 days.
 What does that do and what does it mean?

 Dry aging allows for tenderizing of the beef to occur naturally.
 Beef carcasses hang in a refrigerated, temperature and humidity controlled cool room for 14 – 21 days, depending on the individual carcass, prior to cutting into portion sized packages as per your Order Form.
 During the dry aging period, moisture evaporates from the muscle creating a denser beef flavor and taste.

 Secondly, the beef’s natural enzymes break down the fibrous, connective tissue in the muscle, tenderizing it.
 As moisture evaporates, the carcass shrinks, which is a cost to the rancher (us) as we pay the butcher for the cutting and wrapping based on carcass weight before shrinkage occurs.
 We are not willing to compromise the quality of our beef by skipping this important step.

 Before the 1980s dry aging was more common.
 Then it became too costly and time consuming to dry age; today commercial beef is boxed and frozen immediately following the butchering.
 In some instances beef is “wet aged”, meaning the meat is stored in a plastic bag, and believe me, it is not even close to the same thing!
 You may find dry aged beef in select high quality steak houses and fine restaurants at a premium.

 I really like fat in my beef, even if yours is tender without it.
 Will I like your lean beef?

-If you like a lot of fat, our beef is probably not for you.
+If you like a lot of fat, our beef may not be for you.
 However, some people believe that for beef to be tender it has to contain a lot of fat and marbling.
 This is true for full grown steers, however, with ours being harvested at a much younger age the meat is tender without all the fat.
 The 14 – 21 days of dry-aging also breaks down the fiber in the meat, and adds to the tenderness of our lean beef.
+Best thing is to try a smaller beef pack before ordering a larger quantity.

 The cattle and the ranch